amau457/tiny-transformer-PyTorch/README.md

 Then finetune the model on a smaller dataset containing sentences used by a character in order to mimic them.

 The dataset files are not included in this repo.

+## state of the repo
+Right now, the **finetune.py** code does not exist.
+I'm trying to achieve satisfying results (in term of sentence construction).
+Because the training in **transformer_causal_ByteBpe.py** is done from scratch, it needs some finetuning and still need (a lot) of improvement. tbc